-January 2023: As part of a larger birthday trip for my wife, Paula, she, her mom and I spent 3 days in the Azores Islands before traveling to my final African country, Cabo Verde.
-The Azores are easily reached via a direct flight from Boston on Sata Airlines and via inter-island flights.
-I was excited to visit the Azores because other friends of mine who had visited all raved about the islands.
+January 2023: As part of a memorable birthday trip for my wife, Paula, the three of us—Paula, her mom, and I—spent three days exploring the Azores Islands before continuing to Cabo Verde, which marked my final African country to visit.
+The Azores are conveniently accessible via a direct flight from Boston on SATA Airlines, with inter-island flights making it easy to explore multiple islands.
+I was especially excited to visit the Azores because so many of my friends who had been there couldn’t stop raving about the islands’ natural beauty and charm.

 Where are the Azores Islands